ARUP Consult Editorial Board

 Dr. Johnson-Davis received her BS in biochemistry from the University of California, Riverside, and her PhD in pharmacology from the University of Utah.
-She was a postdoctoral research associate at the Center for Human Toxicology and completed a postdoctoral fellowship in clinical chemistry at the University of Utah Department of Pathology.
+She was a postdoctoral research associate at the Center for Human Toxicology and completed a postdoctoral fellowship in clinical chemistry at the U of U School of Medicine Department of Pathology.

 Jordon K. March, MD

-He received his MD degree from the University of Nevada, Reno School of Medicine.
+He received his MD degree from the University of Nevada, Reno, School of Medicine.
 While in medical school, he studied various modalities for the detection and diagnosis of melanoma.

 Dr. March’s academic interests include medical education optimization and digital pathology utilization.

-Last Update: November 2018
+Last Update: August 2019